smallhadroncollider/taskell/README.md

 brew install smallhadroncollider/taskell/taskell
 ```

 There are bottles (binaries) available for High Sierra and Sierra.
-If these are not available for your computer, homebrew will build Taskell from scratch using [Stack](https://docs.haskellstack.org/), which can take a while, particularly on older machines.
+If these are not available for your computer, Homebrew will build Taskell from scratch using [Stack](https://docs.haskellstack.org/), which can take a while, particularly on older machines.

 ### Debian/Ubuntu